From clunky airline apps to a seamless booking experience

 Goals

-So, my objective became to make this process more efficient for business by making it easier and delightful for users to book a flight through the app and increasing flight booking conversion.
+So, my objective became to make this process with more potential buy-ins by making it easier and delightful for users to book a flight through the app and increasing flight booking conversion.

 Challenges & Constraints